Egypt-Metro/egypt-metro/README.md

 ## Overview

 The **Egypt Metro** is an integrated & comprehensive metro system management platform designed to improve & enhance the user experience for metro commuters in Egypt.
-The platform provides seamless and efficient features for passengers and metro administrators, including trip details, route planning, train schedules, crowd management, user profiles, tickets & subscriptions, chatbot support, analytics Dashboard, and more. all while leveraging AI for crowd management, optimized routing, and chatbot chatbot.
+The platform provides seamless and efficient features for passengers and administrators, including trip details, route planning, train schedules, crowd management, user profiles, tickets & subscriptions, chatbot support, analytics Dashboard, and more. all while leveraging AI for crowd management, optimized routing, and chatbot support.
 The project is composed of three main components: the frontend (Flutter), the backend (Django), and AI models (TensorFlow).

 This project is composed of three main components:
 - **Frontend**: Flutter (Dart)